Updated 30th May, 26th September 2018; 18th May 2019

 |Entry to His & Hers||1 sling and 4 hangers|

-Two bolts, about 3m east of the entrance in some exposed limestone, can be used as a primary belay.
+A bolt, about 3m north of the entrance in some exposed limestone, can be used as a belay along with a sling on a concrete beam.
 The entrance pitch, Ant, Man, Bee, is broken into 3 distinct sections of 12m, 6m and 12m, with big ledges in between.
 A 50m rope will suffice for the whole pitch.
 The first section is broken by a rebelay a couple of metres down.
 Once at the first ledge, a bolt partway down the next section in the opposite wall provides a second rebelay.
 At the second ledge, there is a bolt above a small hole leading down to the final section of the pitch.
 A further bolt a couple of metres below provides a free hang down to the bottom of the entrance pitch.

 Leading away from the bottom of the pitch is Snowball Passage, an almost dry streamway leading to the head of a short 5m pitch.
 To the right of the pitch is a small passage that eventually becomes too narrow.
 Just back from the pitch, on the left, is another passage that also becomes too small.
 Water appears at the top of the 5m pitch, which drops into a wider chamber below.
 An easy wriggle out of the back of this leads to a short 3m pitch down into a blind pot.